 6. Protect your bamboo over the winter

 Bamboo is hardy, we've established that, however, they will start to suffer when temperatures drop below freezing.
-If it's not an option to bring your bamboo inside or pop it in a glasshouse, The Manscapers suggest 'Wrapping up your bamboo in burlap in the wintertime will help protect it from snow damaging the long limbs.
-If a lot of snowfall occurs it can easily break and damage the bamboo, so having it covered and wrapped will really help protect it, and keep those long shoots strong and tall and healthy-looking.'
+If it's not an option to bring your bamboo inside or pop it in a summerhouse, Mel, Garrett, and James suggest some options: 'Wrapping up your bamboo in burlap in the wintertime will help protect it from snow damaging the long limbs.
+If a lot of snowfall occurs it can easily break and damage the bamboo, so having it covered and wrapped will help protect it, and keep those long shoots strong, and tall, and healthy-looking.'

 How do you take care of an indoor bamboo plant?

-Bamboo plants are a lovely way to bring the outdoors in, and they are usually really low maintenance and can survive in most conditions.
+Bamboo plants are an cool, unusual way to bring outdoors in, and they are usually really low maintenance and can survive in most conditions.
 However to help bamboo thrive indoors and keep it looking its best, keep it in a sunny spot that's not in direct sunlight for more than 5 hours a day and water it weekly with clean, filtered water.

 How much sun does an indoor bamboo plant need?